vkjet/UBER/README.md

 In National Tipping Field Experiment, Chandar, et al. (2019) report that “riders are more likely to tip as the fare of the trip increses, but at a decreasing rate.”

-## Does our data aligns with this statement?
+## Research question: Does our data align with this statement?
 Is there an association between the fare level and tip size?

 [See an HTML version of the research here](http://vkjet.github.io/UBER/uber.html)